The file list

 Also you can traverse the directory tree by clicking on the directories.
 A simple click will select the directory, while an

 ALT-click will select its parent directory.
-This is useful if you have to switch directories often, but prefer the thin mode of the sidebar and don't want to hit switch to the tree view repeatedly.
+This is useful if you have to switch directories often, but prefer the thin mode of the sidebar and don't want to switch to the tree view repeatedly.

 Each time you select a directory in the tree view, the file list will display all files and directories in this directory.
-Simply put, it flattens all your different subdirectories and files from the tree-like structure that is being resembled by the directory list into a two-dimensional list.
+Simply put, it flattens all your different subdirectories and files from the tree-like structure that is being resembled by the directory list into a one-dimensional list.
 The list will always change its contents whenever you select a different directory in the tree view.

 The list only displays all directories and files within the currently selected directory.
 Therefore it works a little bit like a very fast search function.
 You only see the files in a specific directory and, when you move down level by level, less and less files are visible until only one directory and its files are visible.
 Given a good structure inside your root, this is a powerful way to only have those files in the list that you actually need.